krgamestudios/krgamestudios.github.io/_posts/2024-07-17-history-and-timeline-of-egg-trainer.md

 Something I hadn't mentioned until now is that I have mental illnesses, including autism and depression, that I still deal with on a daily basis.
 I'm doing very well lately, but the only way I was able to get through the development of Egg Trainer while retaining my sanity was to take the occasional break.
 I wouldn't let myself feel guilty about these - but some of them would last a couple months at a time, as I rested and recouperated, occasionally fiddling with small ideas.

-The break that started mid-2023 was extremely severe - fro 6 months, I couldn't even look at Egg Trainer, let alone anything else.
+The break that started mid-2023 was extremely severe - for 6 months, I couldn't even look at Egg Trainer, let alone anything else.
 I didn't code, i didn't design, nothing.
 In december, I was getting frustrated with my current inability to move on, or return to it.
 So, on the spur of the moment, I posted a question in the PBBG discord:

 Does anyone want to buy Egg Trainer?